- Identity Tapestry

 No. Identity Tapestry is an officially Registered Trademark and is Copyrighted (registration of various versions and images in process).
 Copying it without explicit permission would be a violation of those.
 This is my artwork, my intellectual property and my blood, sweat, and tears for years.
 If you want it in your space, contact me about a commission.
 Artists deserve to be recognised and compensated for their work and their ideas.

 Making an unlicensed copy for an event, art shows, public display of any kind is not permitted.
+Museums, public libraries, and arts organisations in particular should know better than to copy artists' work for public display without permission.

 I’m a teacher.
 Can I do an “homage” version of Identity Tapestry in my classroom with my students?

 Yes.
 Small versions for educational purposes inside a single classroom (with no fees for participation) are okay.
-I am currently working on creating a kit for classrooms.

 This is on the conditions that: